How to Make Vada Pav

 Make the tamarind chutney

-Make the vada
+Make batata vada

 Make the batter to fry the vada

-• To make the batter, take besan in a large bowl.
-Add turmeric, salt and pinch of baking soda to it.
-Start adding water, little by little to the bowl.
+• To make the batter, take 1 cup of besan in a large bowl.
+Add¼ teaspoon turmeric, ½ teaspoon salt and pinch of baking soda to it.

 Fry the vada